Crownpeak/best-practices/fredhopper/fhr-salesforce-commerce-cloud/data-transformation-and-ingestion/README.md

 - **Authentication Errors:** Verify API keys and tokens.
 - **Data Format Errors:** Check the JSON payload for errors.
 - **API Rate Limits:** Monitor API rate limits and implement retry mechanisms.
-- **Check the CIDP Feedback API for status of previous actions.**
+- **CIDP Feedback API:** Check the CIDP Feedback API for the status of previous actions.

 For more details on using the [CIDP Items API](https://crownpeak.gitbook.io/product-discovery/product-discovery-developer-guide/item-catalog-management/what-is-the-items-api), see the documentation.
-Use the

 ## Flat File Ingestion
 Flat file ingestion is a traditional method of transferring data from SFCC to Fredhopper.
 It involves exporting data from SFCC into flat files (e.g., CSV, XML), transforming and then uploading these files to Fredhopper for indexing.